ryan-mahoney/presentations/php-oop45/deck.md

 (BetterLesson is hiring!)

-15 years of software development, database adminstration and software architecture exerperience.
+15 years of software development, database administration and software architecture exerperience.

 ---